GregJohnStewart/task-timekeeper/WebServer/WebLibrary/README.md

-# Task Timekeeper Base Code - Core
+# Task Timekeeper Web Server - Web Library

 ## This library...

-Is the core code for the Task Timekeeper
+Has the pojos used with talking to the webserver.